Synthetic Regressing Control: Empirical Studies

-Comparing the results across various $\sigma$ values, we find that the above observations hold true.
-Notably, we observe that the MSPE values of both the SMC and OLS estimators approach zero as $\sigma$ decreases from 1 to 0.1 across all three scenarios of $\sbf{\lambda}$.
-However, we do not observe this convergence in the SC, dSC, MASC, and lasso methods for the heteroscedastic settings, nor in ASC for the setting of $\sbf{\lambda}_3$.
+\textbf{Noise-to-Signal Impact.} Comparing the results across various $\sigma$ values, we find that the above observations hold true.
+Notably, we observe that the MSPE values of both the SRC and OLS estimators approach zero as $\sigma$ decreases from 1 to 0.1 when no fixed time effects are present.
+In contrast, this convergence is not observed for the other methods under heteroscedastic settings.
+The superior performance of OLS in the case of \emph{F2} is consistent with the findings reported in \citet{Hsiao:12}.

-In order to assess the impact of $(T,J)$, we consider three scenarios: $(T,J)$ takes on values of $(100,20)$, $(50,10)$, and $(50,50)$.
-We set $T_0=T-10$.
-The results are reported in Table \ref{simulation2}.
-When comparing the cases of $(T,J)=(100,20)$, $(50,10)$ or $(50,50)$ with the case of $(T,J)=(50,20)$ in Table \ref{simulation1}, we find that these methods consistently demonstrate robust performance across different values of $(T,J)$.
-In the $\sbf{\lambda}_1$ setting, SMC performs similarly to the SC, dSC, ASC, MASC, and lasso methods.
-However, it outperforms the other methods in the $\sbf{\lambda}_2$ and $\sbf{\lambda}_3$ settings.

-It is noteworthy that in the case of $(50,50)$, we have $T_0<J$.
-For this case, we employ the SMC estimator by applying Algorithm \ref{alg:HD} with SIRS preprocessing on screening units as described in Section \ref{sec:HD-setting}.
-These results obtained in the $(50,50)$ case highlight the effectiveness of the SIRS preprocessing step on screening units within the extended SMC method.
+\textbf{Effectiveness of Unit Screening.} To assess the performance of unit screening when the number of units is large, we consider the case $T = 50, J = 50$, where $T_0 <J$.
+For this setting, we apply the SRC estimator using Algorithm \ref{alg:HD} with SIRS preprocessing on the screening units, as described in Section \ref{sec:HD-setting}.
+The results, reported in Table \ref{simulation2}, show that SRC performs well for \emph{F1} and achieves superior performance for \emph{F2} and \emph{F3}, highlighting the effectiveness of the SIRS preprocessing step within the extended SRC framework.